-Starting with Funding Year (FY) 2011, schools and libraries applying for Priority 2 services (Internal Connections and Basic Maintenance) must prepare a technology plan.
+Starting with Funding Year (FY) 2011, schools and libraries applying for Priority 2 Internal Connections and Basic Maintenance services must prepare a technology plan.
 Before FY2011, technology plans were required for all eligible services other than basic telephone service.

-- Be written (at least in draft form) before an FCC Form 470 is posted to the USAC website in order to support the requests for services featured on that form.
+- Technology plans should be written before you post an FCC Form 470 to the USAC website so that USAC can support the requests for services featured on that form.

-- Be approved by a USAC-certified Technology Plan Approver (TPA) before an FCC Form 486 is filed and before services start.
+- The technology plan must be approved by a USAC-certified Technology Plan Approver (TPA) before an FCC Form 486 is filed and before services start.

 Technology plans must at a minimum contain the following elements:

-- A needs assessment of the telecommunication services, hardware, software, and other services that will be needed to improve education or library services.
+- A needs assessment of the telecommunication services, hardware, software, and other services that will be needed to improve education or library services; and

 - An evaluation process that enables the school or library to monitor progress toward the specified goals and make mid-course corrections in response to new developments and opportunities as they arise.

-- [Starting with FY2011, this element is not required] A sufficient budget to acquire and support the non-discounted elements of the plan: the hardware, software, professional development and other services.
+- Prior to FY2011, tech plans must also include a sufficient budget to acquire and support the non-discounted elements of the plan (e.g., hardware, software, professional development, and other services).

 For additional information on approvals for specific entity types, refer to the following: